 Here’s the header of my homepage:

-Desire to take action: Getting me to do it will save them time and can make their business money.
+Desire to take action: Getting me to do it by clicking the ‘Let’s chat’ button.

 In Lord of the Rings, what’s Frodo’s reason for having to lob the One Ring into the fiery chasm of Mount Doom?